 Christopher J. Fiegen is an independent director and has been on our board since August 2006.
 He was appointed to our board of directors by Equity International.
 Mr. Fiegen is also the Chief Investment Officer of Equity International Management, LLC.

 Mr. Fiegen has been associated with Equity International since its inception in 1999 and is primarily responsible for its investment activities.
-He is also a director of various portfolio companies, including Mexico Retail Properties and Orascom Housing Communities.
-In 1997, Mr. Fiegen joined Equity Group Investments, LLC (EGI), the privately-held investment company founded and led by Samuel Zell.
+He is also a director of several companies of which Equity International is an investor including Orascom Housing Communities, Shanghai Jingrui Properties Co., Ltd., Renaissance LifeCare PLC, Sanctuary Residences, and Shanghai Yupei Group Co., Ltd. In 1997, Mr. Fiegen joined Equity Group Investments, LLC (EGI), a privately-held investment company founded and led by Samuel Zell.
 Mr. Fiegen graduated from University of Michigan with a bachelor's degree in finance.
 His business address is Two North Riverside Plaza, Suite 700, Chicago IL 60606.